TEAMMATES/teammates-ops/community.md

 Project leads are team members who oversee the entire project velocity and ensure its continuity and maintainability.

 Project leads have the following additional privileges:
-* Have "admin" access to the main repository.
+* Have "admin" access to the main repository and the ops repository.
 * Can assign reviewers to any PR.
 * Can merge any approved PR.